INuBq8/ComfyUI-text-preset-loader/README.md

 Open `http://localhost:8188/preset_loader/browse` (replace the host and port if needed) to manage presets in a full-page interface.
-The library supports desktop and mobile layouts, category browsing, search, pinned and recent presets, preview images, rename/move, and live updates to open ComfyUI nodes.
+The library supports desktop and mobile layouts, category browsing, search, pinned, favourite and recent presets, preview images, rename/move, and live updates to open ComfyUI nodes.

 Preset names use `/` as a category separator, for example: